 4. Find another company to buy you out of your contract

-There are many cell phone and cable companies which run promotions where they will pay your early termination fees if you switch to their service.
+There are many cell phone companies which run promotions where they will pay your early termination fees if you switch to their service.
 If you take advantage of one of these deals, you could be changing one problem for another since you will now likely be locked into a deal with your new service provider.
 But,if you were specifically hoping just to end your relationship with the company you were doing business with before and not trying to drop the service altogether, taking advantage of one of these deals could make a lot of sense.

 5. Go to court as a last resort to deal with an unfair early termination fee